seandev0601/100DaysOfSwiftUI/15-Project11-Bookworm/README.md

         - other add animation to `**EmojiRatingView**`
     3. Add a new “date” attribute to the Book entity, assigning **`Date.now`** to it so it gets the current date and time, then format that nicely somewhere in **`DetailView`**.
     4. Add animation to `**RatingView**`

+- Day 75 Fixing Bookworm

+    > If I tap one of the gray stars, VoiceOver reads out to me, “star, fill, image, possibly airplane, star” – it’s really not useful at all.

+    > RatingView is designed to be reusable.

+    - Simplified Modifiers Approach
+        - accessibilityLabel()
+        - accessibilityAddTraits()
+    - Optimal Approach
+        - accessibilityElement()
+        - accessibilityLabel()
+        - accessibilityValue()
+        - accessibilityAdjustableAction()

 ## **My Note**